xLink/CybershadeCMS/README.md

 ## Extensions, Themes, and Plugins

-The CMS is fully customizable from themes and modules to language packs, documentation on how to create these will be posted on the Cybershade website in due course.
+The CMS is fully customizable from themes and modules to language packs, documentation on how to create these will be posted on the cybershade.org website in due course.

 ## Support